sunshineo/jcheck/README.md

     * "object": The field is a object.
 Can specify additional requirement using objectCondition below
     * "date": The field is a string representing a date time.
 Can specify additional requirement using dateCondition below

-One and only one of the following, matching the isType specified above
+If isType specified, must have one and only one of the following, matching the isType specified above
 * booleanCondition?: BooleanCondition
 * stringCondition?: StringCondition
 * numberCondition?: NumberCondition